peterhartree/notes/src/index.md

 - title: Resources
   details: A list of pointers.
   button: { link: "/resources/", text: "See the list" }

 - title: Useful
   details: Productivity advice.
   button: { link: "/useful/", text: "See the list" }
-- title: Other
+- title: Twitter
-  details: Untagged items.
+  details: ...
-  button: { link: "/untagged/", text: "See the list" }
+  button: { link: "https://twitter.com/peterhartree", text: "See the list" }
 -->